Proxies & Reverse Proxies

 Via: 1.1 vegur, 1.1 varnish, 1.1 nginx

-Connection and hop-by-hop headers
+hop-by-hop headers

-Content-Length vs Transfer-Encoding: chunked. if the proxy strips Transfer-Encoding but the backend processes Content-Length differently, an attacker can "smuggle" a second request inside the first. entire class of high-severity CVEs. fix: keep proxy and backend HTTP parsers in sync.
+Content-LengthvsTransfer-Encoding: chunked. if they disagree, an attacker can “smuggle” a second request inside the first. whole class of high-severity CVEs. fix: keep proxy and backend HTTP parsers in sync.
+PortSwigger has good material on this.

 6. proxy protocols — the plumbing

-6.1 HTTP CONNECT tunneling
+HTTP CONNECT tunneling

-6.2 PROXY protocol (HAProxy protocol)
+PROXY protocol (HAProxy protocol)

 PROXY TCP4 192.168.1.5 10.0.0.1 56324 443\r\n

-[then: the actual HTTP/TLS bytes start]
+[then: actual HTTP/TLS bytes]

-v1 is plaintext. v2 is binary. nginx, HAProxy, AWS NLB support it. backend must explicitly opt in to parse it — if you enable it on the LB but not the backend, the backend sees garbage at the start of every connection.
+v1 is plaintext, v2 is binary. backend must explicitly parse it — if you enable it on the LB but forget the backend, the backend sees garbage at the start of every connection (learned this the hard way).

-6.3 WebSocket proxying
+WebSocket proxying

-6.4 gRPC proxying
+gRPC proxying

 7. real-world architectures